Open weekends and holidays, 24-hour phone support

 • The vehicle has minimal side-to-side sway and vibration, allowing passengers with conditions such as spinal cord injuries to travel with minimal stress

-To address these challenges, we have designed and implemented a vehicle structure that incorporates the following features.
+To address these challenges, our company has designed and implemented structural mechanisms that meet the following requirements in a lawful and appropriate manner.

 • The Toyota HiAce Wide Super Long Body (Well Cab) with its spacious interior